 If you ignore the time investment to achieve this, the whole ‘protect and prevent’ strategies I’ve listed above have probably cost me £2,000 to implement.
 Does that sound like a lot?
-I guess you’d have to value that against the increased income it has generated and my more confident attitude towards IR35 compliance.
+I guess you’d have to value that against the increased income it has generated and my more confident attitude toward IR35 compliance.
 IR35 is not something you should be passive about.
-If everything I’ve spoken about sounds like a lot of effort, feel free to designate your next contract as ‘inside IR35’.
+If everything I’ve spoken about sounds like a lot of effort, feel free to designate your next contract as ‘inside IR35 compliance’.

 If you’d like to discuss any of the content I’ve mentioned here, reach out to me via LinkedIn, my company website (optilearn.co.uk) or email (email@example.com).